raushan-in/data_process/README.md

 ## Scope Of Improvements
 - Temporarily drop indexes, then recreate them after the load.
-- Add caching (e.g., Redis) for frequent queries.
+- Add caching (e.g., lru or Redis) for frequent queries.
 - Use multithreading for concurrent chunk processing.
 - Distributed processing tool like pySpark for really large dataset.